What is CRGV? (Cutaneous and renal glomerular vasculopathy/Alabama rot)

 The cause of the disease is not yet known, so a vaccine cannot be developed.
 Owners are urged to see their vet without delay if their dog starts to lick skin lesions or sores not caused by a known injury.

-Wood Veterinary Group Vet Alastair appeared on ITV News to talk about the disease and Boe, a beautiful 2 year old Rottweiler who is currently receiving treatment here at Wood Vet Group for suspected Alabama Rot.
+Wood Veterinary Group Vet Alastair appeared on ITV News a few years ago to talk about the disease and Boe, a beautiful 2 year old Rottweiler who received treatment here at Wood Vet Group for suspected Alabama Rot.

 We advise all dog owners to be cautious & aware of the symptoms but the disease is extremely rare!